Lonely Avenue (Ben Folds and Nick Hornby album)

 Lonely Avenue is a collaboration album by American singer-songwriter Ben Folds and English novelist Nick Hornby, and was released in the United States of America on September 28, 2010 by Nonesuch Records.

-The album contains 11 new songs featuring music by Folds with lyrics by Hornby.
-"From Above", the first single, was released on August 6 and is available on the iTunes Store.
+The album contains eleven songs featuring music by Folds with lyrics by Hornby.
+"From Above", the first single, was released on August 6.
+Some of the songs are named after Levi Johnston, Doc Pomus, and Saskia Hamilton.

+Release

+The album was promoted by the single "From Above" released in 2010.
+The song features guest vocals from Australian singer-songwriter Kate Miller-Heidke.

+Music video

+The music video for the single is animated, with the characters from the song being drawn in a book and the characters move around on the page, acting out the story of the song.
+The video was directed by Julius Pretite of The Simpsons.